 We started following Google back in 1998 when Google was in its’ infancy.
 We have learned that many things have not changed.

-Do you build custom database or web based applications?
+Do you build custom databases or web-based applications?

-What roll should social networks play in my business?
+What role should social networks play in my business?

-With so many different choices like Facebook, Twitter, Google+, Instagram, Pinterest, Flickr and many others, it is important to choose wisely.
+With so many different choices like Facebook, Twitter, Google+, Instagram, Pinterest, Flickr, and many others, it is essential to choose wisely.

 How do we prevent hacking and online website attacks?